 Is it Safe to Backpack Mexico?

 Just like I’m sure you do before every backpacking trip, it’s important to read up on what’s happening in the country politically and to make sure you avoid certain areas with questionable reputations.

-I’ve been living in and traveling around the country for almost two years and I have never felt unsafe or worried.
+I’ve been living in and traveling around the country for years.
+I have never felt unsafe or worried.
 Most people are incredibly kind and go out of their way to help you.